Champlain Bridge deconstruction

 Year built

-• Adhere to the work periods authorized by Fisheries and Oceans Canada in sensitive aquatic areas
+• Adhered to the work periods authorized by Fisheries and Oceans Canada in sensitive aquatic areas.

-Our challenges
+Our Challenges

 To compensate for the low water level preventing us from approaching the structure with barges, we set up riprap jetties to support the deconstruction equipment.

-Demolition above route 132
+Demolition Above Route 132

 tonnes of relocated and recycled concrete